Gukkon/L5Salonwebsite/README.md

 All this information would be beneficial for new users that have never been to a spa or this spa in general so when next time they want to visit the spa again, they already have the knowledge of what to expect and to then visit the website, head straight to the booking page and simply book the spa package they require with no hassle.

-To view the site, please click on the link : [Simply Anais](https://https://github.com/Gukkon/L5Salonwebsite.git)

 ---

 # Design